pagopa/pagopa.gov.it-infrastructure/README.md

-# terraform-infrastructure-template
+# pagopa.gov.it-infrastructure

-Terraform template repository for infrastructures projects
+Terraform template to create resources for the static web site [pagopa.gov.it](https://www.pagopa.gov.it/)

 ## Requirements